meteor/tutorials/content/angular/step08.md

 Then, in your JavaScript, add the following code to configure the accounts UI to use usernames instead of email addresses:

 {{> DiffBox tutorialName="simple-todos-angular" step="8.4"}}

+We'll need to import that configuration from our *client-side JavaScript entrypoint* also:

+{{> DiffBox tutorialName="simple-todos-angular" step="8.5"}}

 Now users can create accounts and log into your app!
 This is very nice, but logging in and out isn't very useful yet.
 Let's add two functions: